Ashankhere/Particle-in-a-box-approach-to-Modeling-Solid-State-Batteries/README.md

 ## Motivation

 Solid-state batteries offer significant advantages over traditional liquid-electrolyte batteries, including enhanced safety, higher energy density, and improved cycle life.
 However, their performance is heavily influenced by the microstructure of the composite cathode, particularly the high resistance at the solid-solid interfaces between AM and SE.
-Effective cathode design requires a deep understanding of how factors like particle size, composition, porosity, and electrode thickness impact ionic and electronic conduction pathways. [cite_start]This simulation framework aims to provide this understanding, guiding the optimization of cathode microstructures for improved SSB performance. [cite: 785, 786, 787, 788, 789, 790, 791, 792, 793, 794, 795, 796, 797, 798, 799]
+Effective cathode design requires a deep understanding of how factors like particle size, composition, porosity, and electrode thickness impact ionic and electronic conduction pathways. [cite_start]This simulation framework aims to provide this understanding, guiding the optimization of cathode microstructures for improved SSB performance.
 ## Key Features

-* [cite_start]**3D Microstructure Generation:** Simulates the random placement of spherical Active Material (AM) and Solid Electrolyte (SE) particles within a cubic simulation box. [cite: 827, 843, 99]
+* **3D Microstructure Generation:** Simulates the random placement of spherical Active Material (AM) and Solid Electrolyte (SE) particles within a cubic simulation box.
-* [cite_start]**Percolation Analysis:** Identifies connected clusters of AM and SE particles that span the entire simulation domain, crucial for assessing effective ionic and electronic conductivity. [cite: 13, 56, 64, 856, 857, 858]
+* **Percolation Analysis:** Identifies connected clusters of AM and SE particles that span the entire simulation domain, crucial for assessing effective ionic and electronic conductivity.
 * **Property Calculation:** Computes critical metrics for battery performance assessment:
-    * [cite_start]**Utilization Level (UL):** Quantifies the efficiency of material usage within percolating clusters for both AM and SE. [cite: 861, 862]
+    * **Utilization Level (UL):** Quantifies the efficiency of material usage within percolating clusters for both AM and SE.
-    * [cite_start]**Specific Surface Area (SSA):** Calculates the exposed surface area of percolating AM particles, accounting for self-overlaps using an improved "Golden Spiral Method" for point distribution. [cite: 862, 933, 941, 942]
+    * **Specific Surface Area (SSA):** Calculates the exposed surface area of percolating AM particles, accounting for self-overlaps using an improved "Golden Spiral Method" for point distribution.
-    * [cite_start]**Active Interface Area (AIA):** Determines the contact area between AM and SE particles, vital for electrochemical reactions, with multiple calculation methods to account for complex overlaps. [cite: 863, 893, 894, 895, 913, 914, 915, 916]
+    * **Active Interface Area (AIA):** Determines the contact area between AM and SE particles, vital for electrochemical reactions, with multiple calculation methods to account for complex overlaps.
-* [cite_start]**Parallel Processing:** Utilizes Python's `multiprocessing` library to distribute simulation runs for different AM fractions across multiple CPU cores, significantly reducing overall runtime. [cite: 876, 877, 878, 879, 880]
+* **Parallel Processing:** Utilizes Python's `multiprocessing` library to distribute simulation runs for different AM fractions across multiple CPU cores, significantly reducing overall runtime.
-* [cite_start]**Excel Output:** Organizes and exports all simulation parameters, particle coordinates, and calculated results to structured Excel files for easy analysis and visualization. [cite: 867, 868, 869, 870, 871, 872, 873, 874]
+* **Excel Output:** Organizes and exports all simulation parameters, particle coordinates, and calculated results to structured Excel files for easy analysis and visualization.

 ## Code Structure